DayBySay/lswift/README.md

 # lswift
-lswift is the ls command implemented by swift
+lswift is the ls command which reimplemented by swift

 ## install
 ```